 In Northwest Ontario, there is an abundance of lodges, resorts, and camps to choose from.
 One of the best for anglers who want to catch big Smallmouth Bass and other species is Merkel’s Camp.
 Run by Terry and Merrill Kluke for over 25 years, their camp is literally five minutes off the Trans-Canada Highway and yet has access to some truly outstanding fly fishing.
 Nestled on the side of Wabigoon Lake, this watershed is unique because of the stained waters that are full of predatory species, thanks to a healthy population of forage food.
 The lake is generally shallow and anglers will be casting into 2 to 6 feet of water to catch large smallmouth bass.
 If the bass are deeper, thankfully we use Intermediate flylines and streamers to connect with these bruisers.
 What we really like is that you can also cast to structures like fallen trees or weedbeds and hook into huge northern pike and musky.
 They are all here!
 Most anglers bring their own boats, but there are rental-fishing boats available.
 The cottages are clean, comfortable, and perfect for anglers and their families.
 It's a great location—near the US border, accessible, and provides outstanding fishing.

 Equipment & Flies

 There are some real monster smallmouth bass in Northern Ontario with access in most locations not far from the Trans-Canada Highway.
-You can bring your own boat or rent one, go with a friend or make it a family fishing trip; either way you will find great fishing, affordable accommodations, and easy access!
-The locations we have recommended in this article are outstanding place to begin your first trips to the wilderness regions of Northern Ontario.
+You can bring your own boat or rent one, go with a friend or make it a family fishing trip; either way, you will find great fishing, affordable accommodations, and easy access!
+The locations we have recommended in this article are outstanding places to begin your first trip to the wilderness regions of Northern Ontario.